Procedure

 Defining Return Type

-The Return Type section allows you to define the type of value your stored procedure will return.
+The Return Type section allows you to define the type of value that the stored procedure will return.

 Return Type Interface